arielgee/Sage-Like/.misc/tasks.md

 ### low priority
 * look out for m_elmDiscoverPanel is null in discoveryView.setDiscoverLoadingState()
-* BUG: elm is null in common.js when changing feeds folder and sidebar is open;  I think its one of the panels
 * support bookmark seperators in treeView.
     > let elmHr = document.createElement("hr");
     > elmHr.id = bookmark.id;